When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Introduction

-To evaluate \Name, we conduct comprehensive experiments with repeated trials to obtain stable results on 4 commercial LLMs with web search, covering 3 test case generation strategies and 5 categories of harmful content.
-Compared with baselines, \Name achieves a higher risk detection rate of 80.5\% across the 4 LLMs.
+To evaluate \Name, we conduct comprehensive experiments on 4 commercial LLMs with web search, covering 3 test case generation strategies and 5 categories of harmful content.
+Compared with baselines, \Name achieves a higher risk detection rate of 80.5\%.
 Through detailed analysis, we find that \Name can successfully expose vulnerabilities across all five categories, underscoring the utility of our proposed test case generation strategies.
 Our ablation study further highlights the contribution of each component of \Name: both the refinement mechanism and the fine-tuned red-teaming model enhance the optimization efficiency and improve the risk detection rate.
-These findings demonstrate that \Name serves as a robust red-teaming framework for assessing the robustness, safety, and reliability of LLMs with web search.
-Our main contributions are as follows:

-\begin{packeditemize} \item We construct a diverse specialized dataset for red-teaming model fine-tuning, named WebSearch-Harm.
-Compared with adversarial queries generated by the vanilla models, cases generated by the fine-tuned red-teaming models effectively increase the risk detection rate, while reducing the refinement cost and time. \item We propose an innovative red-teaming framework, incorporating three attack strategies, that comprehensively assesses the safety vulnerabilities in the LLMs with web search under the black-box settings, reflecting real-world application scenarios. \item By analyzing the vulnerabilities uncovered through our red-teaming framework, we provide suggestions for enhancing the safety, robustness, and trustworthiness of LLMs with web search. \end{packeditemize}
+Our main contributions are as follows: \begin{packeditemize} \item We construct a diverse specialized dataset for red-teaming model fine-tuning, named WebSearch-Harm.
+Compared to the vanilla models, cases generated by the fine-tuned red-teaming models effectively increase the risk detection rate, while reducing the refinement cost and time. \item We propose an innovative red-teaming framework, incorporating three attack strategies, that comprehensively assesses the safety vulnerabilities in the LLMs with web search under the black-box settings. \item By analyzing the vulnerabilities uncovered through our red-teaming framework, we provide suggestions for enhancing the safety of LLMs with web search. \end{packeditemize}